scc365/tutorial-ryu/README.md

 ryu-manager --verbose ./controller.py
 </pre>
 <br>
-Or if you're using Docker, you can add the flag to the <code>Dockerfile</code> like so:
+Or if you're using Docker, modify line <code>22</code> of the start script to add the <code>--verbose</code> flag:
 <pre>
-CMD [ "--verbose", "./controller.py" ]
+--ofp-tcp-listen-port 6633 --verbose controller.py
 </pre>
 </details>
 <br>